zamazan4ik/awesome-pgo/article/article.md

 ### Open-source projects

 I decided to start my PGO enablement investigation from the most available for research purposes place - open source software.
 Since I am a regular open source tools user, it's also nice to contribute something back to the community.

 TODO: describe more about PGO integration into the build scripts
 TODO: write some statistics about how projects reacted to PGO reports to them
+TODO: Get more information about PGO states in other browsers like Safari, Brave ([GitHub comment](https://github.com/brave/brave-browser/issues/20560#issuecomment-1658782341)), Yandex.Browser and others .
+It can be expected that usually for modern major web browsers PGO is enabled.
+However, not for all of them - put here a link to the PGO issue in Ladybird browser.

 PGO usually is **not** enabled by the upstream developers due to a lack of support for sample load or a lack of resources for the multi-stage build.
 So please ask maintainers explicitly about PGO support addition.